Go on to Part Seven

 Feb.
 23 Montreal, Quebec Montreal Forum

 A tape of this concert is rumored to exist.
 There was some concern whether Giant would be able to play this show, as bad weather in Toronto almost canceled their flight after the previous night's show.
 Fortunately, they did arrive, but the show didn’t begin until 9:30 PM, causing the crowd to get restless.
 In fact, this gig was singled out in a later article in Le Petit Journal about drugs, violence and general unrest at Montreal rock concerts.
 Two police officers were injured on this evening, one with broken ribs.
 Et Cetera again opened and were better received than they were in Quebec City.
-About 6,000 people were in The Forum to see the show.
+Newspaper reports were in complete disagreement on the size of the audience.
+One paper simply said “it was full”, with another giving a more precise estimate of about 15,000.
+Yet, a third paper gave a surprising report of only 6,000.
 At about 4:00 that afternoon, John found time to stop in at the city’s CHOM radio station for a quick interview.
 Early on, one local paper advertised this show as being set for Feb.
 27, but that was false.

 Montreal ad Feb.
 23, 1977